The Life-Empowering Benefits of Turning Your Brain Off

 I believe this type of social behavior towards work and rest has led to a misunderstanding and abuse of the brain’s physical requirements for optimal health and performance.

-Deep down inside you must know the constantly working full-tilt sleep when you are dead mentality can’t be good for overall health, well-being, and happiness.
+Deep down, you must know that the constantly working full-tilt sleep when you are dead mentality can’t be good for overall health, well-being, and happiness.

 The brain needs adequate rest and downtime to serve you at its best.
-That cannot be disputed and sleep is widely believed to be the best form of rest and recovery for the brain.
+That cannot be disputed, and sleep is widely regarded as the most effective form of rest and recovery for the brain.
 Is it really?

-Why is it many people get their best ideas in the shower?
-What are the reasons many people think clearer while on vacation or away from the office?
+Why is it that many people get their best ideas in the shower?
+What are the reasons many people think clearly while on vacation or away from the office?
 Why do people experience mental clarity and find many other benefits from meditation?

 Is the brain turned off at these times?
 Would the brain perform even better after being turned off?
 Can you really turn your brain off?
 How much more could you accomplish utilizing a supercharged brain?